nodarhub/hammerhead_zmq/examples/cpp/image_recorder/README.md

-This example is a simple OpenCV viewer for images published by Hammerhead with ZMQ.
+This example demonstrates how to record images published by Hammerhead with ZMQ.

 To build this example, follow the traditional CMake process: